mszostok/version/docs/get-started/index.md

 ## Quick Start

-Visit the [version.szostok.io/quick-start](https://version.szostok.io/quick-start) for the most popular way of the setup.
+Navigate to [quick-start](../quick-start.md) for the most popular way of the setup.

 ## Other